Heavy work and sensory processing issues: What you need to know

 • Doing push-ups (either on the floor or against the wall)

 It’s a good idea to take notes and observe how certain activities affect your child.
-Some may help and others may be overstimulating.
-Knowing that can help you work to adjust and find the right routine.
+Some activities may help.
+But others may be overstimulating.
+Knowing that can help you find the right routine.

 Learn more about other strategies you can try at home, including ways to help your child cope with: